Brownian motion and stochastic areas on complex partial flag manifolds with blocks of equal size: Introduction

 In \textsection\ref{sec:canonical-torus-bundle} an explicit construction of the canonical torus bundle over $F_{m,2m,\dots ,km}(\mathbb{C}^n)$ is given in terms of the quotient of Lie groups

 Note that this is only non-trivial for $m>1$.
-Using a trivialisation of this torus bundle, the winding forms and processes are defined in definition \ref{def:winding-form-blocks-of-equal-size}.
+Using a trivialisation of this torus bundle, the winding forms and processes are defined in definition \ref{def:winding-form-blocks-of-equal-size} as the differential of the first coordinates of this trivialisation.
 In corollary \ref{cor:connection-process-BM}, the winding processes are shown to be related to the area processes and their large time asymptotics are seen to be the same.
-By relating these winding processes to simultaneous winding on the Stiefel manifold, the same large time asymptotics are shown to hold for the simultaneous winding as well in theorem \ref{thm:simulteneous-winding-Stiefel-manifold}.
 Furthermore, the winding processes are shown to be equal in distribution to the complex argument of the determinants of the blocks in the last row of a unitary Brownian motion.

+By relating these winding processes to simultaneous winding on the Stiefel manifolds $V_{n,m}(\mathbb{C})$, with $n$ as above, the same large time asymptotics are shown to hold for the simultaneous winding as well in theorem \ref{thm:simulteneous-winding-Stiefel-manifold}.
+This result generalises both \cite[\textsection 5]{baudoin2025fullflag} and \cite[\textsection 8.3.3]{Baudoin2024-is}.
+Furthermore, a new interpretation of the latter result is given.

 The paper is organised as follows: section \ref{chap:preliminaries} briefly reviews complex partial flag manifolds and introduces the canonical torus bundle over the partial flag manifold with blocks of equal size; section \ref{chap:Brownian-motion-F} constructs a Brownian motion on the partial flag manifolds with blocks of equal size as a projection of a unitary Brownian motion and analyses its radial dynamics; section \ref{chap:stochastic-area} defines and constructs horizontal Brownian motion on the unitary group with respect to the fibration defining the partial flag manifolds with blocks of equal size, furthermore it introduces the stochastic area processes, derives their simultaneous characteristic function and determines its asymptotics; and lastly section \ref{chap:simulteneous-winding-Stiefel} applies the previous results to Brownian winding on certain Stiefel manifolds.